KaitlynDodds/Guide-to-Developing-Secure-Web-Applications/Guide to Securing Web Applications.md

 	* Validate types provided by user input in MongoDB queries
 	* Use the principle of least privilege
 		* limit access rights for users to the bare minimum necessary for them to perform their work/tasks

+## Cross-Site Scripting

+Occurs when a web application takes untrusted data and sends it to the web browser without proper data validation or escaping.
+Allows attackers to execute scripts in the victims browser, exposing sensitive data that is typically retained by the browser.

+### _Common Types of XSS_

+**Reflected XSS:**
+Malicious data is "reflected" back at the user by an immediate HTTP request from the victim.

+> Malicious code is executed immediately in the users browser.

+**Stored XSS**
+Malicious data is stored on the server or browser and embedded in HTML pages provided later.

+> Malicious code is executed after is has been stored for a period of time.

+### _Preventing XSS_

+**How to Prevent XSS Attacks**

+* Always sanitize and validate all user input

+* Encode output for correct context

+> Prevents JavaScript from running in that context (encode and escape all ASCI characters)

+* Set the HTTPOnly flag on cookies

+> ensures cookies cant be accessed by JavaScript on the client side, thus cant be stolen by an attackers XSS

+* Apply encoding on both the client and server-side

+> mitigates DOM based XSS as well, untrusted data never leaves the clients browser

+*  Set the Content-Security-Policy header

+> allows developers to create whitelists for client-side resources, header ensures that the browser only renders/executes resources from the specified sources